baiqiushi/maliva/README.md

 We provide a [Tutorial](https://github.com/malivamlvis/maliva/wiki) to run Maliva on top of PostgreSQL hosting 15 million NYC Taxi data.

+> (For more information on other datasets (Twitter, TPC-H), please contact us: baiqiushi@gmail.com.)

 Maliva is a middleware that optimizes visualization queries to compute results within a time constraint.
 It adopts Machine Learning techniques to add `hints` to the original SQL queries to help the database optimizer generate an efficient physical plan.

 <p align="center">